 Because, sometimes you want something predictable – like warm chocolate chip cookies that ooze with melted chocolate.
 Or, the comforting wholesomeness of freshly baked bread.
 And, other times you want something fun and unexpected.
 These cupcakes are for times like those.

 One batch of Italian Meringue Buttercream will frost about 48 regular size cupcakes, or 24 jumbo size cupcakes.
 This means that if you are only making one batch of cupcakes, you will have plenty left over.
-Not to worry!
-You can either make a 1/2 recipe of Italian Meringue Buttercream (use 5 egg whites), OR – make the regular amount and freeze the left over buttercream.
-Italian Meringue Buttercream freezes beautifully and having it on hand will make you feel like a professional pastry chef.
+Italian Meringue Buttercream freezes really well, so just scoop the leftover buttercream into an airtight container and pop it in the freezer, at the ready for the next time you need a strawberry mojito cupcake fix.

 Incredibly moist strawberry cupcakes infused with fresh mint and rum, iced with Mojito Italian Meringue Buttercream. *This recipe makes 18 regular size cupcakes or 9 jumbo size cupcakes.
 It’s the jumbo size version pictured here.